ZuberShaikhNdb/Farmer-Project/README.md

 ### Key Features
-Direct Marketplace,
+Direct Marketplace
 Connects farmers directly with consumers and retailers, eliminating intermediaries.

-Product Listing & Search,
+Product Listing & Search
 Allows farmers to list their products with details like price, quantity, and availability.
 Provides a search feature for consumers to find products easily.

-Location-Based Services,
+Location-Based Services
 Shows nearby available products to consumers based on their location.

-Notifications & Alerts,
+Notifications & Alerts
 Provides real-time notifications for new orders, messages, and updates.